AHSN Network national programme from April 2018-March 2020

 SIM carefully selects and trains police officers and police staff alongside their clinical colleagues.
-Together they learn about the trauma and triggers that lead to high intensity behaviour, they discuss how best to manage risk and how to ensure that the service user does not keep on repeating the same high risk, high harm behaviour.
+Together they learn about the trauma and triggers that lead to high-intensity behaviour, they discuss how best to manage risk and how to ensure that the service user does not keep on repeating the same high-risk, high-harm behaviour.
 It is demanding and intensive work but can bring significant breakthroughs in the lives of people whose behavioural risks are likely to result in them entering the criminal justice system or even worse, dead from accidental suicide.

 Health economic analysis has demonstrated that this type of intensive crisis behaviour can cost police, ambulance, emergency departments and mental health services between £20,000 and £30,000 a year per patient.
 It is estimated that there are around 550 people across the UK who place these repeat demands upon services.

-SIM intervention teams slowly reduce this pattern of high cost behaviour.
+SIM intervention teams slowly reduce this pattern of high-cost behaviour.
 Every patient is different, but the best results so far have seen crisis calls and demand reduced by up to 90%.

-Based on its success to date, in 2016 SIM was adopted by the NHS Innovation Accelerator programme, and in 2018 it was selected for national scaling and spread across the AHSN Network.
+In 2016 SIM was adopted by the NHS Innovation Accelerator programme, and in 2018 it was selected for national scaling and spread across the AHSN Network.

 More information about SIM can be found at www.highintensitynetwork.org.